verynifty/fastdapp/docs/docs/intro.md

 sidebar_position: 1
 ---

-# What is Muse Build
+# What is Fast Dapp

-Muse Build is a web application that enables you to create websites for your DAPP in a few minutes.
+Fast Dapp is a web application that enables you to create websites for your DAPP in a few minutes.

 :::info This is beta!